Sau2001rabh/Food-ordering-app/README.md

 # Online-Food-Ordering-Web-App

 Online Food Ordering System Website using basic PHP, SQL, HTML & CSS.
-You can use any one of XAMPP, WAMP or LAMP server to run the Web App on your local machine.
+You can use any one of the XAMPP, WAMP or LAMP servers to run the Web App on your local machine.
 It has a food ordering module for a customer.
-It also provides menu, orders and user management module for admin.
+It also provides a menu, orders and user management module for admin.

 Admin Login & Password (You can change this in phpmyadmin):<br/>
 Login: admin <br>